 Note: It is often a problem to have trailing record separator characters after the final record.
 For example, in the JSON template above the trailing comma in the [feature] block causes problems with Internet Explorer.
-So I propose supporting a "trimlast" attribute that tells the template processor to remove that string from the end of the output for the last feature processed. (implemented in 5.2)
+So I propose supporting a "trim" attribute that tells the template processor to remove that string from the end of the output for the last feature processed.

 Note: A resultset could be applied to multiple layers so the name attribute will take a comma delimited list of layers.
 The order listed is the order they results will be presented.
-It's possible that groups could be used as well but at this point that seems like a fairly rare use case. (future)
+It's possible that groups could be used as well but at this point that seems like a fairly rare use case.

-Note: A resultset will also take a "limit" attribute so that the number of features processed can be controlled. (implemented in 5.2)
+Note: A resultset will also take a maxresults attribute so that the number of features processed can be limited.